knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

     ```

     !!! warning
-        Note this doesn't work with HTTP01 either through cert-manager or the net-http01
-        options.
+        TLS wildcard support does not work with HTTP01.

 === "DomainMapping CRD"